 No Fee Unless You Win

 Take photographs and videos of the vehicles involved, the road conditions and signs, and any injuries you’ve sustained.
-It’s important to over-document in these moments.
+It’s important to over-document in these accident moments.
 Having just been in an accident, it may be difficult to think clearly, and it’s likely you might not document details that seem unimportant.

 Collecting evidence at the scene of the accident also means talking with eyewitnesses.
-By the time the police arrive, anyone who actually saw the accident may have left, so it’s possible that you’ll be the only one who can make sure their testimonies are a part of your case.
+By the time the police arrive, anyone who actually saw the accident may have left, so it’s possible that you’ll be the only one who can make sure their testimonies are a part of your claim.

 This is part of why calling the police right after an accident is important–it begins a paper trail of documentation that will record detailed accounts of the facts.
 Police reports include time, location, weather conditions, and descriptions of the vehicles and damage sustained.
 They also include accounts of the accident given by those involved and any witnesses.